 About the case

 Filtering through traffic is one of the many advantages of riding a motorbike.
-However, as one of our clients, Tom* discovered, often drivers can fail to stop you, even at the best of times.
+However, as one of our clients, Tom* discovered, often drivers can stop you, even at the best of times.

 Facts of the case

-- Tom was riding his custom-built cruiser, and filtering past a slowly past a slow line of traffic
+- Tom was riding his custom-built cruiser, and filtering slowly past a slow line of traffic

 - As he drew alongside a Land Rover, the driver performed a U-turn directly into the side of him